Skip to content

-Participation in External CSR and Sustainability Initiatives Organizations
+Participation in External Sustainability Initiatives organizations

-UN Global Compact
+Participation in UN Global Compact

 In January 2004 Toshiba joined the United Nations Global Compact, pledging to adhere to universal principles covering human rights, labor and the environment.
 The Global Compact is a voluntary corporate citizenship initiative proposed by then UN Secretary-General Kofi Annan in 1999 at the World Economic Forum (annual meeting in Davos).
 The Global Compact envisages that in the course of business, companies’ fulfillment of their corporate social responsibilities through compliance with internationally recognized principles concerning human rights, labor, the environment and anti-corruption will lead to the world’s sustainable development.